Storage ideas to declutter and organise your home

 Transform two storage cubes into a stylish seat by building a wooden bench to fit just above the cubes.
 Soften the seat by adding cushions or seat pads, or make a seat using some thick foam and fabric.
 This way you’ve got somewhere to sit, as well as store your stuff – doubling the space.

 Be sure not to use the cubes themselves as seats, as they’re not designed to hold human weight.

 Make the most of vertical space

 Go up!
-There is so much unused space on your walls – high shelves are great for keeping items out of the way.
-Ensure you have a step ladder tucked away so you can still access everything.
+There’s so much unused space on your walls and high shelves are great for keeping items out of the way.
+Keep a step ladder tucked away so you can still access everything.

 Want to add some greenery to your home, but don't want to clutter up floor space with potted plants?
 Add some lovely indoor hanging baskets and create a vertical jungle in your home.
 Houseplants look beautiful and also help filter impurities from the indoor air.

 Why not hang your bicycle on the wall too?
 Not only will this save space, but it'll make a lovely stand-out feature in the home.

 A room doesn’t always have to serve one specific purpose.
 If you'd rather have a larger living room and smaller bedroom, why not just swap the rooms around?
 If you don't have a study, you can incorporate a study area into another room in the home.
 The possibilities are endless.
 The same goes for storage items - a shoe rack doesn’t necessarily have to be used for just shoes, and a towel bar isn’t just for towels.